What is borosilicate glass?

 We’ve designed Kablo bottles so that you can maximize the health benefits of drinking water.
 A wide mouth provides ample room for ice cubes, fruit or herb infusions, and you may use your Kablo bottle to steep your favorite tea or coffee (safely).
 It saves time and money because you can prepare and enjoy your own beverages in advance, instead of buying pre-bottled health tonics and pressed juices in plastic disposable containers.
 It takes time to transition to a greener, more conscious lifestyle.
 But with the right mindset and concentrated effort, we can all get there.
 An eco-friendly water bottle is just one step we can take towards a smarter, more sustainable lifestyle.

 p.s. have you joined our newsletter yet?
-Subscribe to get occasional updates with green-living tips, stories from people who inspire us, special promos and more.
-It's forever free, and we only send good stuff.
-Promise.
+Subscribe for occasional updates with green-living tips, stories from people who inspire us, special promos and more.